moldis-group/pople/benchmarks.md

 [PPE1694_G4MP2.zip](https://github.com/moldis-group/pople/blob/main/benchmarks/PPE1694_G4MP2.zip)

 The enclosed file `PPE1694_G4MP2.csv` contain geometries, frequencies and thermochemical energies of all 1694 molecules in the PPE1694 dataset calculated at the G4MP2 level.
 The file `ATOMS_G4MP2.csv` contains energies for the atoms using which atomization energy and standard formation enthalpy are calculated.
-Here is a screenshot of the output printed when running the python code enclosed in the zip
+Here is a screenshot of the output printed when running the python code enclosed in the zip.

 ```
  $ python3.9 calc_hof.py | tee outfile